Xenrathe/Rails-bark_book/README.md

 ## Development To-do List:

 ### CSS and Java and other view features
-* zoomable class and action on other images
 * Profile styling
 * Login/logout/new account styling
 * Show/Collapse comments section